gregcaporaso/meta-miRNA/README.md

-meta-miRNA
+miMAP - miRNAs meta analysis pipeline
 ==========

-meta-miRNA is a tool for allowing microRNA meta analysis.
+miMAP is a tool for allowing microRNA meta analysis.
 Users can download public dataset [i.e. from ncbi, The Sequence Read Archive (SRA), http://www.ncbi.nlm.nih.gov/sra] directly processable in the tool or provide their own data.
 Once the sequences are extracted from the .sra archive they are made compatibale to work in Qiime, then the following steps occur:

 1. Performing a closed-reference miRNAs picking against a modified version of the Human Ensemble non-coding RNA database